Albran99/SNH/README.md

 You can find many more details in the official documentation: https://docs.pwntools.com/en/stable/ or in the excellent cheat sheet: https://gist.github.com/anvbis/64907e4f90974c4bdd930baeb705dedf

 When launching your exploit script, you can pass arguments to control its behavior.
 For example, you can use `REMOTE` to indicate that you want to connect to a remote service instead of running the binary locally.
-You can also use `GDB` to attach GDB to the process for debugging (you must implement this decision logic, but don't worry it is easy).
+You can also use `GDB` to attach GDB to the process for debugging (**you must implement this decision logic**, but don't worry it is easy - shown in the local vs remote section below).

 I highly recommend using these flags to make your exploit scripts more versatile and especially use the `DEBUG` log level to get more insights about what is happening under the hood.
 For example:
 ```bash
 python3 exploit.py REMOTE DEBUG
 ```